ionic-team/stencil-site/src/docs/static-site-generation/debugging.md

 Next, you can use the `entryUrls` config to provide an array of paths to prerender, rather than starting at the homepage.

-Additionally, console logs that are printed within the runtime are surpressed while prerendering (otherwise the terminal would be overloaded with logs).
+Additionally, console logs that are printed within the runtime are suppressed while prerendering (otherwise the terminal would be overloaded with logs).
 By setting `runtimeLogging: true`, the runtime console logs will be printed in the terminal.
 Below is an example setup for prerender debugging:

 ```tsx
 // prerender.config.ts